5 Essential Schedule Reports a System Should be Generating For You

 On many of these reports, you can view details such as date worked, date approved, overtime type, and any notes attached by the approver.
 This helps departments have a greater understanding of why overtime was worked.

-Easily keep track of all the overtime hours worked in your department with this report.
+Easily keep track of all the overtime hours worked in your department with this employee time report.

 3) Open Shift History and Lists